Kitware/trame/examples/VTK/Applications/FiniteElementAnalysis/README.md

 # VTK FEA

-This example is a translation from a `dash-vtk` code described in that [repository](https://github.com/shkiefer/dash_vtk_unstructured) using Trame.
+This example is a translation from a `dash-vtk` code described in that [repository](https://github.com/shkiefer/dash_vtk_unstructured) using trame.

-In Trame we are exposing 3 approaches:
+In trame we are exposing 3 approaches:
 - client view:
   This application simulate what dash-vtk is doing by defining the 3D scene in plain HTML structure.
 - remote/local view: